naidura/Computational_Medicine_1/CVD/README.md

    + *The ZIP file format is a common archive and compresssion standard.*
    + *This updated module provides tools to create, read, write, append and list a ZIP file.*
    + **_implementation of ziptools in our pipeline_**:
-- **python code used to filter results under the 23andme and ancestry categorical information.**
 - [Opensnp](https://opensnp.org/): for gathering data from families with particular phenotypes.
    + *allows for customers to view/share their phenotypes from a vast openSNP database.*
    + *opensnp works by having customers upload their raw genotyping or exome data (from 23andMe, ancestry.com, FamilyTreeDNA)*